alexrosenthal1098/HexagonalReversi/docs/README.txt

 constructor that takes in another HexagonalReversi model and copies the information we needed to instantiate the new model.

-The model lacked an observation method that returned the size of the board, so we chose to store that value and return the side length, which is measure in tiles, of the board using a method called getBoardSideLength.

-We also replaced the getTiles() method, which returned a map of points to tiles, with a method called getTileAt in order to prevent leaking the implementation details of the model.
+While we already had methods to determine each player's score, the notion of having a Player 1 and Player 2 was confusing, especially since there was no way of knowing if the current player is 1 or 2 after the first move.
+To fix this issue, we replaced the getPlayer1Score and getPlayer2Score methods with getCurrentPlayerScore and getOtherPlayerScore.
+This removes the notion of a player 1 and 2 and makes it easier for the client to determine the color associated with each score.

-Similarly, we removed the buildTile method from the ReversiTile interface and instead implemented that functionality within the view itself (using a Path2D.Double instead of a Polygon).
+We removed the buildTile method from the ReversiTile interface and instead implemented that functionality within the view itself (using a Path2D.Double instead of a Polygon).
 This helps to further decouple the tiles from the view, and allows views to represent tiles using whatever data types they want.